Dynamically Generated Logical Qubits

 We present a quantum error correcting code with \emph{dynamically generated logical qubits}.
 When viewed as a subsystem code, the code has no logical qubits.
 Nevertheless, our measurement patterns generate logical qubits, allowing the code to act as a fault-tolerant quantum memory.
 Our particular code gives a model very similar to the two-dimensional toric code, but each measurement is a \emph{two}-qubit Pauli measurement.

 A series of generalizations of quantum error correcting codes have been considered by many authors.
 The simplest kind of code is a stabilizer code, where the checks are products of Pauli operators which are mutually commuting.
 The toric code~\cite{Kitaev_2003} is a standard example of this code, and one of the most promising codes for practical realizations.
 Implementing the toric code in two dimensions requires measurement of stabilizers which are products of at most {\it four} Pauli operators.
 One can generalize stabilizer codes to subsystem codes~\cite{Poulin_2005}.
 In this case, the operators measured need not be mutually commuting.
 They generate a group that contains some central elements, called the stabilizers.
-It is possible to implement the toric code as a subsystem code using measurements of checks which are products of at most {\it three} Pauli operators~\cite{Bravyi_2013}.
-One hope is that by reducing the number of qubits involved, the measurement circuit for the code can be simplified.
-Another direction of generalization for the toric code is to regard the stabilizers of the toric code as terms in some quantum Hamiltonian, and instead consider Hamiltonians which are sums of non-commuting terms.
+It is possible to implement the toric code as a subsystem code using measurements of checks which are products of at most {\it three} Pauli operators~\cite{Bravyi_2013}, and there is a subsystem color code~\cite{Bombin_2010} where checks are products of two Pauli operators.
+One hope is that by reducing the number of qubits involved, the measurement circuit for the checks can be simplified. \footnote{ Another subsystem code with two-qubit check operators which is geometrically local in two-dimensions is the Bacon--Shor code~\cite{Bacon_2006}.
+However, this code is not suitable for fault tolerance without applying some further concatenation because the stabilizer weights scale with the number of qubits. } Another direction of generalization for the toric code is to regard the stabilizers of the toric code as terms in some quantum Hamiltonian, and instead consider Hamiltonians which are sums of noncommuting terms.
 This direction leads to a wide range of models, including topologically ordered phases.

+Here we propose a different direction of generalization.
+We present the ``honeycomb code'' where checks are \emph{two}-qubit Pauli operators.
+When regarded as a subsystem code, our code does not have any logical qubits.
+Nevertheless, our particular measurement order still protects quantum information; indeed, on a torus it protects two logical qubits with a code distance proportional to the linear size of the torus.